Officer Caught On Video Punching Woman Resigns

 An Arizona police officer recorded on video punching a woman in the face while making an arrest resigned from the force Wednesday.

-Flagstaff officer Jeff Bonar’s actions violated six policy violations, officials told The Associated Press.
+Flagstaff officer Jeff Bonar’s actions violated six policies, officials told The Associated Press.
 Most of the policy violations centered around excessive force, the AP reported, but one violation was in regard to the officer’s body camera, which was not turned on during the incident.

 The footage, shot and posted to Facebook in November, shows the 28-year-old officer strike a woman in the face with a closed fist.
 The victim, identified as 30-year-old Marissa Morris, said the incident occurred on Nov.
 16, as she and her boyfriend were being evicted from their residence, ABC15 in Phoenix reported.